KOTOR-Community-Portal/mod-builds/content/k2/full_mobile.md

 **Author:** Sniggles & JCarter426

-**Description:** The mod that took us way, *way* longer than it should have.
-In brief, this mod serves to fix many idiosyncrasies with the visions encountered in the Tomb of Ludo Kressh, as well as adding more player agency and dynamism into the final encounter with your doppelganger and the vision-Revan.
+**Description:** In brief, this mod serves to fix many idiosyncrasies with the visions encountered in the Tomb of Ludo Kressh, as well as adding more player agency and dynamism into the final encounter with your doppelganger and the vision-Revan.
 For a full breakdown of all changes, please see the attached document on the mod page.

 Do note—the fights here can be quite challenging depending upon your choices.
 Winning them is not mandatory, however, and you will still be able to continue even if you lose at some point.